h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 Ridge regression penalizes the :math:`\ell{_2}` norm of the model coefficients :math:`||\beta||{^2_2} = \sum{^p_{k=1}} \beta{^2_k}`.
 It provides greater numerical stability and is easier and faster to compute than LASSO.
 It keeps all the predictors in the model and shrinks them proportionally.
 Ridge regression reduces coefficient values simultaneously as the penalty is increased without setting any of them to zero.

-Variable selection is important in numerous modern applications wiht many covariates where the :math:`\ell{_1}` penalty has proven to be successful.
-Therefore, if the number of variables is large or if the solution is known to be sparse, we recommend using LASSO, which will select a small number of variables for sufficiently high :math:`\lambda` that could be crucial to the inperpretability of the mode.
+Variable selection is important in numerous modern applications with many covariates where the :math:`\ell{_1}` penalty has proven to be successful.
+Therefore, if the number of variables is large or if the solution is known to be sparse, we recommend using LASSO, which will select a small number of variables for sufficiently high :math:`\lambda` that could be crucial to the interpretability of the mode.
 The :math:`\ell{_2}` norm does not have this effect; it shrinks the coefficients but does not set them exactly to zero.

 The two penalites also differ in the presence of correlated predictors.
 The :math:`\ell{_2}` penalty shrinks coefficients for correlated columns toward each other, while the :math:`\ell{_1}` penalty tends to select only one of them and sets the other coefficients to zero.
 Using the elastic net argument :math:`\alpha` combines these two behaviors.